takamichih/pmdwinbuild/README.md

     Fixes SSG relative volume change (`) (` commands), previously ignored instead of saturating if the change is too large

+  * Linear interpolation bug (`0005-linearint-fix.patch`)

+    Fixes off-by-one error in `opnaw.cpp` causing glitches when using "internally generate with 55466Hz" mode, aliasing caused by limitations of linear interpolator itself is not fixed

 Because of licensing reasons (original license forbids redistribution of source and binary without permission) I only included the patches.
 The patches themselves are MIT license.

 ## How to build